rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 ##### Offline Card

-It is used for testing a transaction with transaction status *Deny*, because the card is not eligible for online transactions.
+It is used for testing a specific scenario where the card is not eligible for online transactions, which result in *Deny* transaction status.

 | Brand      | Card Number         |
 | ---------- | ------------------- |